-Keep in mind that there are some caveats for getting posts from Facebook or Twitter.
-Also, Juicer relies on the social networks to index hashtag posts in order for our service to automatically obtain them.
-So, if a particular post hasn't been indexed for some reason, you may need to add it manually to your feed.
+Please note that Juicer relies on the social networks to index hashtag posts, in order for our service to automatically obtain them.
+So, if a particular post hasn't been indexed, you may need to add it manually to your feed.
 This can relate to the social networks' own attempts to purge spam posts, technical difficulties or other reasons beyond Juicer's control.

-We define a social media source as a single username or hashtag on a single social media platform.
+We define a "source" as a single username or hashtag on a single social network.
 For example, if you add the hashtag

-#tbt on Facebook, Twitter and Instagram, these are considered three social media sources.
-Or if you have five different Facebook pages, that counts as five sources.
+#tbt from Twitter and Instagram, these are considered two social media sources.
+Or, if you have five different Facebook pages, that counts as five sources.

 You can learn about the different number of sources that each plan allows on our pricing page.
 If you want more granular control over the cost of different sources and the frequency of updates, check out our enterprise plan.